rosal3svictor/JavaScript/README.md

     // Uncaught TypeError: Cannot read property 'twitter' of undefined
    ```

-   Let's recap on what going on here: First, there's no issues since it is being
+   Let's recap on what's going on here: First, there's no issues since it is being
    applied the `Implicit Biding` when `victor.greet();` is invoked because we are
    executing an object's method so, for that reason `this` will be `object 'victor'`.
    In the process, `followMeOnTwitter` is delcared but it is not yet invoked so we
    continue with the next statement.
-It is printed the geeting without issues but
+It is printed the greeting without issues but
    next, it is invoked `followMeOnTwitter()`.
 Remember, when a funcion is executed
    JavaScript will determine the value of `this` on that function execution.
 So,
    since we don't see a `dot(.)` before `followMeOnTwitter` it means that we are
-   just directly invoking a function which leads JavaScript to apply the `Default Binding`,
+   just directly invoking a function which leads JavaScript to apply the
-   and since we are in `strict mode`, `this` is `undefined`.
+   `Default Binding`, and since we are in `strict mode`, `this` is `undefined`.

    For this concern, it is very important that we know how to write our JavaScript
    code, where and how we write our functions.
 This problem can be solved by